waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Implemented Tools & Agents
 - **exploration_planner:** Agent to generate optimal routes for speaking to all unvisited NPCs in a city.
 - **navigation_assistant:** Agent to analyze pathfinder failure reasons (e.g., 'cuttable tree', 'water') and suggest the required HM or action.
+Can be improved to suggest more complex debugging steps or analyze map data for alternate routes.
 - **type_advantage_checker:** Computational tool to find the best type advantage against an opponent.

 ## Consolidated Agent Ideas
-- `navigation_debugger`: Analyze failed pathing attempts and suggest alternative strategies or map-based reasons for failure.
 - `trainer_predictor`: Predict likely Pokémon types for a given trainer class to assist in pre-battle party optimization.
 - `battle_log_analyzer`: Could analyze a series of battle logs to identify patterns in an opponent's move choices or switching strategy, providing predictive insights for future rematches.